Elaeis guineensis: Rhynchophorus ferrugineus

 R. ferrugineus has placed 13 states of Mexico under phytosanitary vigilance.

 Other arthropods

-Other arthropods include: Bagworm moths (the Psychidae family), the Asiatic rhinoceros beetle (Oryctes rhinoceros), Rhynchophorus palmarum (the South American palm weevil), Tirathaba mundella (the oil palm bunch moth), and Tirathaba rufivena (the coconut spike moth).
+Other arthropods include: Bagworm moths (the Psychidae family), the coconut rhinoceros beetle (Oryctes rhinoceros), Rhynchophorus palmarum (the South American palm weevil), Tirathaba mundella (the oil palm bunch moth), and Tirathaba rufivena (the coconut spike moth).

 Vertebrate pests

 Mammal pests

 Besides direct damage to plant material, rats also predate on Elaeidobius kamerunicus, the African palm pollinating weevil.

-Chimpanzees (Pan troglodytes) are known to use stones to crack open the nuts of E. guineensis. a rare example of tool use by animals.
+Chimpanzees (Pan troglodytes) are known to use stones to crack open the nuts of E. guineensis, a rare example of tool use by animals.

 Avian pests

 Grey parrots (Psittacus erithacus) are known to prefer oil palm fruit in the wild.
 One of their chief predators, the palm-nut vulture (Gypohierax angolensis), also heavily depends on oil palm fruit for its diet, making up over 60% of the adult bird's diet and over 90% of the juvenile bird's diet (along with Raffia palm).